For anyone currently following (or considering) a vegan diet, it is crucial to be aware of potential nutrient shortfalls of the diet.

 Again, carnosine supplementation could change this, so it may be worth considering.

 Nutrients That Are Difficult To Get On Vegan Diets

 Obtaining the following nutrients from vegan diets is possible.
-However, they are more difficult to get than from mixed omnivore diets.
+However, they are more difficult to get than from mixed omnivorous diets.

-DHA/EPA are the most bioavailable form of omega-3, and their absorption rate is much better than ALA omega-3 (found in seeds/nuts/vegetables) (32).
+DHA and EPA are the active (and most bioavailable) forms of omega-3, and their absorption rate is better than ALA omega-3 (found in seeds/nuts/vegetables) (32).